 The summer is a great time to enhance your resume with a research program.
 We encourage you to find and apply for a program that suits your interests and goals.
 Most research programs pay approximately $5000 for the summer, and include room, board, and transportation.
 Clinically focused programs usually pay less.
 Deadlines generally range from December to March 1.

 It is also advisable to apply to at least eight programs.
 About two thirds of the programs will continue from year to year.
-The 2019 deadlines are in the process of being updated to 2020.

 To stay updated and receive invitations to workshops, please send an email to STEM@gsu.edu.